Nuance. is. like. the. deadest. ever.

 Question: Are we in the business of communicating in sentences anymore, or is everyone just practicing for a pointillism art project?

-I speak a little tongue in cheek, but I believe our culture is witnessing the death of nuance.
+I believe our culture is witnessing the death of nuance.
 Nothing is worth saying unless it is “the best ever”.
 We end our stories with the punctuation, “It was the worst ever!”
-Really?
-Well, not really, but our language is becoming flat, and what was once a wide spectrum has become two mere polar opposites from which to choose.
+Our language is becoming flat, and what was once a wide spectrum has become two mere polar opposites from which to choose.

 I can sense your toes curling at the “post-modern” feel to what I have said.
 I’ll just leave it at that…a little nuance never killed anyone, right?